 At the conclusion of the presentation, audience members and judges will have 5 minutes to ask questions about the research.

 You are encouraged to use PowerPoint as an aide, but no more than 5 slides (not including a cover slide, reference list or thank you’s) will be allowed.
 Depending on your research, you may wish to consider using text, images, tables, graphs or equations – such material should be chosen carefully to highlight the significance of arguments and findings.
-Please send your PowerPoint slides to email@example.com, with ‘ACUR 2017 PowerPoint slides’ in the subject line, at least 48 hours in advance.
-We will then upload all PowerPoint slides onto the computer in the presentation room, but you must bring a back-up of your slides on a flash drive.
+Please send your PowerPoint slides to email@example.com, with ‘ACUR 2017 PowerPoint slides’ in the subject line, by 12 noon, Monday 18 September.
+We will then upload all PowerPoint slides onto the computer in the presentation room, but you must bring a back-up of your slides on a USB.